About AMDECON

 Before becoming a training organization, AMDECON operated as a professional crime scene cleanup and biohazard decontamination service provider.
 The company performed real-world work for families, businesses, and organizations affected by traumatic events, including crime scenes, unattended deaths, hoarding situations, and other hazardous environments.

-This direct field experience remains the foundation of AMDECON’s educational approach.
+That direct field experience remains the foundation of AMDECON’s educational approach.
 Training is designed to reflect actual conditions, real risks, and the responsibilities professionals face in the field.

 Industry Leadership and Standards Awareness